mattdistefano/accessibility-training/readme.md

 #### Images of text

-Avoid placing text within images.
-Use web fonts instead.
+As much as possible, avoid images of text, and use web fonts instead.

 #### Video